heliotrope3n/the-energy-chronicles/_posts/2017-12-7-Waterloo-Science.md

 **Electric Field and LEDs: **

+We turned on an LED with only an electric field.
+If you stand with the legs of the LED facing the electric field, the electrons emitted will power up the LED.
+All you have to do is hold it.

 At the end, there was a fascinating discussion where we (and the professor) discussed the potential applications for each of the concepts at each station.
 We also learned about gravity, and how the theory we have been learning all along is wrong.
 The example demonstrated to us was an accelerometer that measured instantaneous accleration.
 When getting faster to the right, the lights would show up on the right.
 When getting faster to the left, the lights would turn on on the left.
 But the most exciting thing was when he turned the accelerometer on its side - the lights were now pointing up and down.
 When he held the accelerometer still, the lights were on in the upwards direction, signifying accleration was in the upwards direction.
 This blew my mind away, and raised a lot of questions about how we perceive the world today.
 Apparently it was Einstein that first came up with this theory, and today it is the most accepted theory of how gravity works.

 ## Today I wondered: